The classic combination of peaches and cream are amped up with a touch of smoky and a splash of dark rum.

 - Fire up.
 Set up your grill for direct heat cooking on medium high heat.
 When it is hot make sure to clean the grates thoroughly so there is no meat grease.
 This is crucial!
 If necessary, use water to loosen the grease.

 - Cook.
-While the grill is preheating, pour the booze, lemon juice, vanilla, maple syrup, sugar, and salt into a sauce pan and melt them together over high heat, stirring occasionally.
+While the grill is preheating, pour the rum, lemon juice, vanilla, maple syrup, brown sugar, butter, and salt into a sauce pan and melt them together over high heat, stirring occasionally.
 Boil the mix for about 10 minutes to drive off some of the alcohol.
 I know you think this is a waste, but you want the booze to play nice with everybody, not bully them.
 It really detracts from the taste in this recipe.
 When it is done, let it cool.

 - Prep.
 Cut the peaches in half and remove the pits.